nuroflux™

 Cross-Disciplinary Innovation

-A Wearable To Meet Urgent Need
+A Wearable To Meet An Urgent Need

 Stroke is a critical medical condition that is anticipated to increase in prevalence with aging populations.
-COVID-19 has recently been linked to severe ischemic strokes.
+COVID-19 has been linked to severe ischemic strokes.
 Technology that can provide objective real-time insights to assist with timely interventions are being sought after to limit brain injury and death.

-There is also scope for the nuroflux™ to be used in pre-hospital settings to help diagnose and monitor stroke patients.
+There is also scope for the nuroflux™ device to be used in pre-hospital settings to help diagnose and monitor stroke patients.

 Collaborating Institutions

-Copyright © 2020 nuroflux - All Rights Reserved.
+Copyright © 2024 nuroflux™ - All Rights Reserved.